hikeventures/hikeventures.github.io/_posts/articles/products/2016-09-20-gopro-hero-5-session-iphone-7.markdown

 ## Picture Quality

-The iPhone has a 12MP camera with a ƒ/1.8 aperture while the <a href="http://www.hikeventures.com/deals/#gopro+hero5"  target="_blank">GoPro Hero5 Black</a> has a 12MP camera and the <a href="http://www.hikeventures.com/deals/#gopro+hero5+session"  target="_blank">GoPro Hero5 Session</a> has a 10 MP camera with ƒ/2.8.
+The iPhone has a 12MP camera with a ƒ/1.8 aperture while the <a rel="nofollow" href="http://www.hikeventures.com/deals/#gopro+hero5"  target="_blank">GoPro Hero5 Black</a> has a 12MP camera and the <a rel="nofollow" href="http://www.hikeventures.com/deals/#gopro+hero5+session"  target="_blank">GoPro Hero5 Session</a> has a 10 MP camera with ƒ/2.8.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7c0tlmtpsps" frameborder="0" allowfullscreen></iframe>
-> On [our packrafting trip](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) in the Sarek National Park in Sweden we had also a GoPro with us. <a href="https://www.youtube.com/channel/UCnO9Q_m9EaOCrHmmQIBVBNw?sub_confirmation=1" >Subscribe</a> to our YouTube channel.
+> On [our packrafting trip](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) in the Sarek National Park in Sweden we had also a GoPro with us. <a rel="nofollow" href="https://www.youtube.com/channel/UCnO9Q_m9EaOCrHmmQIBVBNw?sub_confirmation=1" >Subscribe</a> to our YouTube channel.

 ## Video stabilization